 (You will begin working with the idea of divs in Project 2: Digital Book Chapter, and then extensively throughout the rest of the book.)
-Although you don't need to worry about the underlying page structure for now, you might see some unusual behavior when you try to select content in the main section the menu pages when the Live view is not active.
+Although you don't need to worry about the underlying page structure for now, you might see some unusual behavior when you first try to select content in the main section of each menu page.